A stochastic Burgers equation from a class of microscopic interactions: Introduction

-which can be solved uniquely starting from a class of initial conditions and is also strictly positive for times $t>0$ \cite{Mueller}, \cite{Walsh}.
-Then, the `Cole-Hopf' solution is defined as $h_t(x):= \log z_t(x)$.
+which can be solved uniquely starting from a class of initial conditions and is also strictly positive for times $t>0$ \cite {Mueller,Walsh}.
+Then the ``Cole--Hopf'' solution is defined as $h_t(x):= \log z_t(x)$.
 In \cite{BG}, starting from near stationary measures in a certain weakly asymmetric simple exclusion process observed in diffusive scale, this sentiment was made rigorous.
-Namely, it was proved that the microscopic Cole-Hopf transform of the microscopic height function, using a clever device in \cite{Gartner} which linearizes the simple exclusion dynamics to a more manageable system, converges to the Cole-Hopf transform of the KPZ equation, the solution to the stochastic heat equation \eqref{linearization}.
-More recently, in \cite{ACQ}, \cite{Sasamoto-Spohn} this notion of solution further gained traction in that the result in \cite{BG} was non-trivially generalized to step profile deterministic initial configurations.
-At the same time, in \cite{Hairer}, it has been shown that $\log z_t(x)$ is the unique solution of a well-posed equation on a torus (the question on $\Z$ seems open), derived from a `rough paths' approximation of \eqref{KPZ_eqn}, so that it is clear what sort of KPZ equation the `Cole-Hopf' solution actually solves.
+Namely, it was proved that the microscopic Cole--Hopf transform of the microscopic height function, using a clever device in~\cite{Gartner} which linearizes the simple exclusion dynamics to a more manageable system, converges to the Cole--Hopf transform of the KPZ equation, the solution to the stochastic heat equation \eqref{linearization}.
+More recently, in \cite{ACQ,Sasamoto-Spohn} this notion of solution further gained traction in that the result in \cite{BG} was nontrivially generalized to step profile deterministic initial configurations.
+At the same time, in \cite {Hairer}, it has been shown that $\log z_t(x)$ is the unique solution of a well-posed equation on a torus, derived from a ``rough paths'' approximation of \eqref{KPZ_eqn}, so that it is clear what sort of KPZ equation the ``Cole--Hopf'' solution actually solves.

-In this article, another approach is considered which allows to generalize the types of microscopic particle interactions considered, given that the device in \cite{Gartner} seems limited to simple exclusion and a few variants such as $q$-TASEP dynamics \cite{Borodin-Corwin}.
-At the microscopic level, the height function $H_t(x)$, evaluated for $t\geq 0$ and $x\in \Z$, takes form
+In this article, another approach is considered which allows to generalize the types of microscopic particle interactions considered, given that the device in \cite{Gartner} seems limited to simple exclusion and a few variants such as $q$-TASEP dynamics~\cite {Borodin-Corwin}.
+At the microscopic level, the height function $H_t(x)$, evaluated for $t\geq0$ and $x\in\Z$, takes form

-where $J_y(t)$ is the current across bond $(y-1,y)$ and $\eta_t(y)$ is the particle number at $y\in \Z$ at time $t\geq 0$.
-Then, the discrete gradients of the microscopic height function are the particle numbers, $H_t(x+1) - H_t(x) = \eta_t(x)$, and the corresponding fluctuation field examined in diffusive scale, that is when time is scaled in terms of $n^2$ and space is scaled by $n$, is the particle density fluctuation field $\Y^n_t$.
+where $J_y(t)$ is the current across bond $(y-1,y)$ and $\eta_t(y)$ is the particle number at $y\in\Z$ at time $t\geq0$.
+Then the discrete gradients of the microscopic height function are the particle numbers, $H_t(x+1) - H_t(x) = \eta_t(x)$, and the corresponding fluctuation field examined in diffusive scale, that is, when time is scaled in terms of $n^2$ and space is scaled by $n$, is the particle density fluctuation field $\Y^n_t$.
 The guiding idea is that $\Y^n_t$ should converge to $\Y_t = \nabla h_t$ in some sense.

-Formally, by carrying through the `$\nabla$' operation, $\Y_t$ satisfies a type of stochastic Burgers equation,
+Formally, by carrying through the ``$\nabla$'' operation, $\Y_t$ satisfies a type of stochastic Burgers equation,